 How do you know if your sales strategy is working?
 Your playbook should define what success looks like by outlining your team’s most important metrics.
 These are the Key Performance Indicators (KPIs) that sales reps and leaders should track.
 This includes both activity metrics (like calls made and meetings booked) and outcome metrics (like conversion rates, sales cycle length, and average deal size).
 By clearly defining these benchmarks, you give your reps tangible goals to aim for and provide managers with the data they need to coach effectively and identify areas for improvement across the team.

-How to Build Your Sales Playbook in 7 Steps
+How to Build a Sales Playbook in 7 Actionable Steps

 Alright, let's get practical.
 Building a sales playbook might sound like a massive undertaking, but it’s entirely manageable when you break it down into clear, actionable steps.
 Think of it less like writing a novel and more like assembling a toolkit.
 Each piece has a purpose, and when you put them all together, you create something incredibly powerful for your team.